BiancaCosa/barbulescu-1/README.txt

-* The index image is a picture from a wall art of the incredibly talented Xélon made in Valencia city.
+* The index image is a picture from a wall art of the incredibly talented Xélon, photographed in Valencia city.
 See more of his amazing work on xelonxlf.com